Criminal Minds: Main

 Simmons is a special operations agent and formerly worked with the IRT.
-Simmons has a wife, Kristy (Kelly Frye), and has a total of four children, including two boys (Jake and David) and twin daughters, all of them under the age of 3.
+Simmons has a wife, Kristy (Kelly Frye), and has a total of four children.
 He was a former member of a special ops unit, and his experience with the unit allowed him to hone his profiling skills.
-Following the disbandment of the IRT, Simmons assists the BAU in taking down Mr. Scratch and is later recruited to the BAU as a replacement for the late Stephen Walker, becoming the last addition to the team in the series.
-At the end of the fourteenth season, Simmons and Kristy announce their pregnancy with the fifth child, and the following year, Kristy gives birth to daughter Rosemary Simmons (whom her parents had attempted to name after colleague David Rossi).
+Following the disbandment of the IRT, Simmons assists the BAU in taking down Mr. Scratch and is later recruited to the BAU as a replacement for the late Stephen Walker, becoming the last addition to the team in the series' original run.
+At the end of the fourteenth season, Simmons and Kristy announce their pregnancy with the fifth child, and the following year.